YvonneYYu/calpy/README.md

 ## Acknowledgments

-This research is funded by Centre of Excellence for the Dynamics of Language.
+This research is funded by CoEDL(Centre of Excellence for the Dynamics of Language).